 What is design thinking?

-What happens in a design thinking workshop?
+What happens in a design thinking workshop or sprint?

 Will design thinking work in a siloed and change-averse organization?